Israeli strikes across Gaza kill more than 400 Palestinians and shatter ceasefire with Hamas

 “Nobody wants to fight,” Palestinian resident Nidal Alzaanin told the AP by phone from Gaza City.
 "Everyone is still suffering from the previous months,” he said.

-Gaza's Health Ministry said at least 404 people were killed in the strikes and more than 560 had been wounded.
-It revised its confirmed count after saying earlier Tuesday that 413 were dead and 660 wounded.
+Gaza's Health Ministry said at least 404 people were killed in the strikes and more than 560 were wounded after earlier saying that 413 were dead and 660 wounded.
 Rescuers were still searching the rubble for dead and wounded as the strikes continued.

-It was among the deadliest days of the war.
+Zaher al-Waheidi, head of the records department in the ministry, said at least 263 of those killed were women or children 18 and under.
+He described it as the deadliest day in Gaza since the start of the war.

+The war has killed over 48,000 Palestinians, according to local health officials, and displaced an estimated 90% of Gaza’s population.
+The Health Ministry doesn’t differentiate between civilians and militants, but says over half of the dead have been women and children.

 US backs Israel and blames Hamas